Elao/PhpEnums/README.md

 }
 ```

-⚠️ Unless you have specific needs for a DBAL type as described below,
+> **Note**: Unless you have specific needs for a DBAL type as described below,
-we recommend using the official ORM integration for backed enums.
+> we recommend using the official ORM integration for backed enums.

 PhpEnums however also provides some base classes to save your PHP backed enumerations in your database.
 Custom DBAL classes for use-cases specific to this library,